StephanEmmerich/tweak-isp-mikrotik-configuration/README.md

 add interface=bridge_vlan34_wan loop-protect=off name=vlan1.34 vlan-id=34
 ```

 So TV goes over vlan 4 and internet over 34.
 We use the bridge for internet, since that uses also the correct MAC address.
 You can't put vlan 4 also in that bridge, because then the same MAC address is used when doing the DHCP request and that doesn't work.
-Please try to remember the `names`, we will use them later on.
+Please try to remember the `name` values, we will use them later on.

 ```
 /interface wireless security-profiles set [ find default=yes ] supplicant-identity=MikroTik